mondelez-mulesoft-eng/.github/profile/README.md

 ## Welcome to the Mondelez MuleSoft Engineering Team!
-This is a Private GitHub Organization is home for the development of MuleSoft APIs for the Mondelez International Company.
+This Private GitHub Organization is home for the development of MuleSoft APIs for the Mondelez International Company.
 You must be a member of this Organization to actively contribute to API development for MDLZ.

 ## Requesting Access:
 In order to contribute/develop on the MDLZ platform, new developers will need to: